giucamp/density/README.md

 Future development
 ------------------

-- Currently an element of an heterogeneous dense container (using the builtin runtime_type), has a space overhead of 3 pointers.
+- Currently an element of an heterogeneous dense container (using the builtin runtime_type) has a space overhead of 3 pointers.
 One of these pointers is the layout of the runtime_type, while the other two are.
 In the next releases this overhead will probably be reduced.
-- There is no easy way to move elements away from a function queues and heterogeneous.
+- There is no easy way to move elements away from heterogeneous containers.
 It is possible, using a lifo_buffer for temporary storage (see the producer-consumer sample), but it takes more coding than it should, and it's not automatically exception safe.
 Future versions will probably introduce a lifo_object that will do this job.
-- Future version of density may provide an anti-slicing mechanism, to detect at compile_time copy-constructing or copy-assigning using as source elements of heterogeneous dense containers with reference to partial types.
+- Future version of density may provide an anti-slicing mechanism, to detect at compile_time copy-constructions or copy-assignments using as source a partial-type reference to an element of an heterogeneous dense containers.

 [Reference Documentation](http://peggysansonetti.it/tech/density/html/index.html)